Emotiv/cortex-example/csharp/README.md

 * The basic work-flow: Login via EMOTIV Launcher -> requestAccess-> Authorize (an appropriate license is required) -> find and connect headset -> Create Session -> Subscribe PM data.
 * The performance metric data frequency depend on scope of license.
 For low performance metric : 1 sample/ 10 seconds ; for high performance metric 2 samples/ seconds.
 * Notes:
-  - 1) Need put an appropriate license in Program.cs
-  - 2) Press Esc to flush data to output file and exit.
+  - 1) Press Esc to flush data to output file and exit.
-  - 3) Each performance metric is a decimal number between 0 and 1.
+  - 2) Each performance metric is a decimal number between 0 and 1.
 Zero means "low power", 1 means "high power".
 If the detection cannot run because of a bad contact quality then the value can also be **null**
 ### Notes
 * You must login and logout via EMOTIV Launcher.
 * You must use EMOTIV Launcher to grant AccessRight for the App one time for one emotiv user.